-The best part about this recipe though, is there is no yeast, and no bread maker required.
+The best part about this recipe is that there is no yeast, and no bread maker required.
 It comes together quickly in one bowl then bakes for an hour and you have fresh, hot bread to serve with dinner.

 How to Make Beer Bread

-This beer bread recipe is super easy with just 6 ingredients: flour, baking powder, granulated sugar, salt, beer and melted butter.
+This beer bread recipe is super easy with just 6 ingredients: flour, baking powder, granulated sugar, salt, beer, and melted butter.

 - Prep: Grease a loaf pan with nonstick cooking spray or melted butter and preheat the oven.